 Your child will be part of a guided reading group with an allocated day.
 During this session the children will complete a focused reading task with the teacher.
 In addition, it would be very helpful if you would continue to support your child by reading and discussing texts brought home from school each day and then recording this in their home/school book.
 The children will be awarded three team points for three signatures/parental comments in their home school books and five team points if they read each evening.
 It is very important to read regularly and discuss the texts.
 Team points will only be given if the reading record is signed by parents/carers.

-Throughout the term, we will be concentrating on number looking at place value, addition and subtraction.
+Throughout the term we will be concentrating on number looking at place value, addition and subtraction.
 We will deepen our learning through problem solving activities and use our reasoning skills to explain.
-We will also be developing our understanding of data handling by conducting a traffic survey, presenting our results using a tally chart and block graph.
+We will also be developing our understanding of data handling by carrying out simple surveys, presenting our results using a tally chart and block graph.
 Each week your child will be given a challenge to complete at home; the child will have a week to finish and return the task.
 It will be set on Friday to be completed and returned to school on the following Thursday.
 It may be a task using Mymaths or an investigative activity.

 Routines in Year Two

 There is an optional homework grid in your child's homework book.
-This term it is: 'All around me — School' Homework- Your child can choose to complete an optional homework task each week from the grid and return tasks to school each week on Thursday.
-Please return the pink homework book to school each week.
+This term it is: 'Fire and Light.'
+Homework- Your child can choose to complete an optional homework task each week from the grid and return tasks to school each week on Thursday.
+Please return the homework book to school each week.

 11th September -- Individual photographs

 11th September --Meet the Teacher meeting 5-6pm